May 8 2016

 “Souls seeking to master a particular characteristic will come back time and again to vary their situations to understand and learn from all angles.” – Toni Ann Winninger

 In response to our title question, the enneatypes do reflect the soul blueprints (as shown plus other associations not shown in this post).
-The ultimate goal for us, as creator beings in training, is to learn the core principles for integrated mastery:
+The ultimate goal for us, as creator entities in training, is to learn the core principles for integrated mastery:

 - Know thyself (Wisdom).